openstack-archive/turbo-hipster/doc/source/installation.rst

  $ sudo python setup.py install

 2. Copy the configuration file to a convenient location.
-By default, turbo-hipster will look in ``/etc/turbo-hipster/config.json``:
+By default, turbo-hipster will look in ``/etc/turbo-hipster/config.yaml``:

  $ cp -R etc/turbo-hipster /etc/

-3. The turbo-hipster configuration file is in json format.
-Open the ``config.json`` configuration file in your preferred editor and modify it for your environment::
+3. The turbo-hipster configuration file is in yaml format.
+Open the ``config.yaml`` configuration file in your preferred editor and modify it for your environment::

   **zuul_server**